 High school students and students with fewer than 12 semester hours or 18 quarter hours of university-level credit beyond secondary school should apply as freshman applicants.
-For best consideration for admission to the university, merit-based scholarships and invitations to special programs, students should apply by the priority deadline.
+Applicants are strongly encouraged to apply by the early action deadline to receive priority consideration for admission to the university, merit-based scholarships and invitations to special programs.
 Freshman applicants who apply for admission to the fall semester are also automatically considered for admission to the spring semester.

 Freshman profile information can be found on our About Maryland page.